panjunbiao/SparkGameToolkit/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/tinyBigGAMES?style=social)](https://twitter.com/tinyBigGAMES)

 ## Overview
-Spark Game Toolkit&trade; is a 2D professional indie game library that allows you to do game development in <a href="https://www.embarcadero.com/products/delphi" target="_blank">Delphi</a> for desktop PC's running Microsoft Windows® and uses OpenGL® for hardware accelerated rendering.
+Spark Game Toolkit&trade; is a 2D indie game library that allows you to do game development in <a href="https://www.embarcadero.com/products/delphi" target="_blank">Delphi</a> for desktop PC's running Microsoft Windows® and uses OpenGL® for hardware accelerated rendering.

 It's robust, designed for easy use and suitable for making all types of 2D games and other graphic simulations, You access the features from a simple and intuitive API, to allow you to rapidly and efficiently develop your projects.
 There is support for bitmaps, audio samples, streaming music, video playback, loading resources directly from a compressed and encrypted archive, collision detection and much more.